 What to Put in a Mailed Invite:

-Where the Mom-to-be is registered for gifts (optional)
+- Where the Mom-to-be is registered for a gift – optional, depending on your gifts policy.

 Info for a Virtual Baby Shower Invite:

-Leave a well wishes video – Why not invite guests to create a personalized video?
+- Leave a well wishes video – If you’re sending a virtual invite for a long-distance shower, why not invite guests to create a personalized video?

 Baby Shower Invite Wording Ideas for All Situations